lf-/gankra.github.io/blah/index.md

 % Blah Blah Blah

-Hey there, I'm Alexis Beingessner, but you're more likely to know me as Gankra.
+Hey there, I'm Aria Beingessner, but you're more likely to know me as Gankra.

 <img src="avatar.png" width="20%"></img>